JensLeirens/GoWalkGamified/README.md

 # GoWalkGamified
-This is the Gamified app for my thesis
+This is the Gamified application for my gamification thesis